NOTE: The following was written for a high school career fair.

 American Institute of Graphic Artists (AIGA) – A wonderful organization with tons of resources ranging from technical to inspirational, student to business owner.
-The AIGA has 66 chapters and more than 20,000 members.
-The AIGA holds annual conferences and competitions around the country.
-There is an especially useful section for students on their website.
+The AIGA has 66 chapters and more than 20,000 members and holds annual conferences and competitions around the country.
+Visit the especially useful section for students on the AIGA website.

 Art Directors Club (ADC) – The ADC is the premier organization for integrated media and the first international creative collective of its kind.
 Founded in New York in 1920, the ADC is a self-funding, not-for-profit membership organization that celebrates and inspires creative excellence, connecting creative visual communications professionals from around the world.

 Graphic Artists Guild – The Graphic Artists Guild is a national union of illustrators, designers, web creators, production artists, surface designers and other creatives who have come together to pursue common goals, share their experience, raise industry standards, and improve the ability of visual creators to achieve satisfying and rewarding careers.